-Muine Bheag is an important service centre in south Carlow and has a significant role in accommodating future population growth and economic development of the area.
-The policies and objectives as contained in this plan will facilitate the planned, integrated economic and sustainable development of the town by balancing the needs of the community and preserving or enhancing the natural and built environment.
+Tullow is an important service centre in north east Carlow and has a significant role in accommodating future population growth and economic development of the area.
+The policies and objectives as contained in this Plan will facilitate the planned, integrated economic and sustainable development of the town by balancing the needs of the community and preserving or enhancing the natural and built environment.

-CHAPTER 3 VISION AND DEVELOPMENT STRATEGY MUINE BHEAG / ROYAL OAK
+CHAPTER 3 VISION AND DEVELOPMENT STRATEGY TULLOW

-3.1 The Vision for Muine Bheag / Royal Oak
+3.1 The Vision for Tullow

-The vision and development strategy for Muine Bheag / Royal Oak is to improve the quality of life for the local community and provide for the future sustainable growth of the town over the period of 6 years and beyond.
+The overall vision for Tullow is to ensure that future development is sustainable.
+The development strategy for the town seeks to improve the quality of life for the local community and provide for the future sustainable growth of the town over the period of 6 years and beyond.